UNdot33K/ScriptKiddie_AV/README.md

 https://www.nirsoft.net/utils/hash_my_files.html and it is responsible to create hashes and also provide the file attributes in the output file.
-The other executable "cmp" is written in Python, which compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results so you can take a look at it later on.
-Looking at the logs it is not mandatory, unless there's a suspicion, in such case using Winmerge which you can find here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!
+The other executable "cmp" is written in Python, which compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results.
+Looking at the logs it is not mandatory, unless there's a suspicion, in such case using Winmerge which you can find
+here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!

 Other than the "FR_AV" parent directory containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and